-Mayo Clinic has agreed to accept the established TRICARE/CHAMPVA fee schedule for your services (TRICARE/CHAMPVA assignment).
-Mayo Clinic will bill full fees to TRICARE/CHAMPVA.
-As payment is received, your account will be adjusted to the established TRICARE/CHAMPVA fee schedule.
+Mayo Clinic has agreed to accept the established TRICARE/CHAMPUS fee schedule for your services.
+Mayo Clinic will bill full fees to TRICARE/CHAMPUS.
+As payment is received, your account will be adjusted to the established TRICARE/CHAMPUS fee schedule.
 You'll be responsible to pay for deductibles, cost-share and noncovered services.
-TRICARE/CHAMPVA usually doesn't pay for your services in full.
+TRICARE/CHAMPUS usually doesn't pay for your services in full.

-In Arizona, the state Medicaid program is called AHCCCS.
-Mayo Clinic in Arizona doesn't contract with AHCCCS except for transplant services.
+In Arizona, the state Medicaid program is called Arizona Health Care Cost Containment System (AHCCCS).
+Mayo Clinic's campus in Arizona doesn't contract with AHCCCS except for transplant services.
 Medicaid/AHCCCS is treated as an HMO requiring authorization prior to delivery of service.
 Mayo Clinic isn't a provider for out-of-state Medicaid plans and is unable to file insurance claims to out-of-state Medicaid plans.